metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 ## 📦  JS SDK

 Token Metadata includes a low-leve Solita-based SDK, which can be used to interact with the new API.
-The NPM package can be found [here](https://www.npmjs.com/package/@metaplex-foundation/mpl-token-metadata/v/2.6.0-alpha.1).
+The NPM package can be found [here](https://www.npmjs.com/package/@metaplex-foundation/mpl-token-metadata/v/2.7.0).

+The latest release of the [Metaplex JS SDK v0.18.0](https://github.com/metaplex-foundation/js#programmable-nfts) adds support for Programmable NFTs.

 ## 🏛️  Token Authorization Rules